First she takes on the local crime boss, Pilot, who is directly responsible for her father's death, and then she goes for the Big Bad, Shark.

 This film provides examples of:

 - Action Girl: Sheba is a crack shot and quite good in hand-to-hand fights.
 She isn't content to react to the bad guys' violence, but single-handedly takes the fight to their turf.

 - Amusement Park: After Sheba tries to attack local crime boss Pilot outside his apartment building, he and his henchmen chase her through an amusement park.
 Sheba separates them by running in and out of the various attractions and takes them out (or lets them be caught by the police) one by one.

 - Blaxploitation: The film is a typical example of the genre, with a plot similar to her earlier works Coffy and Foxy Brown, but with less sex and nudity.

-- Cat Fight: After infiltrating a cocktail party on Shark's yacht, she for some reason starts a fight with another female guest.
-The other guest are standing around cheering them on as they slap and claw each others.
+- Cat Fight: After infiltrating a cocktail party on Shark's yacht, for some reason she starts a fight with another female guest.
+The other guests are standing around cheering them on as they slap and claw each other.